top of page

 As allotment gardeners, we were all well aware of the dwindling numbers of pollinators on our plots, especially butterflies and bees, and were saddened by the lack of birds and their song.
 We became alarmed at the way nature is currently struggling in the face of pollution and climate change.
 Numbers of most species are falling drastically and species are becoming extinct at an alarming rate.
 We wanted to help in arresting the decline.
 Over the years we have created a wide range of habitats with the aim of supporting the widest possible range of ‘creatures’ and plants.

-Over the past 9 years we have planted over 150 native saplings of 25 different species.
+Since 2015 we have planted over 150 native saplings of 25 different species.
 We collected local seed and sowed wildflower banks and created an area of scrapes to benefit invertebrates.
 We also dug 2 wildlife ponds, making a rain collecting roof with pipe-work to fill the larger pond.

 We carry out a number of timed insect counts but mostly we simply record what see at each visit.
 We can identify plants, birds, butterflies and bumblebees, and some other insects but identifying most insects requires more specialist knowledge than we have.